ZwAnto/progressbar/README.md

 ### `refresh`

 The `refresh` argument allow you to specify the refresh rate in seconds.
 The progress bar is refresh every loop if one loop take more time than the value of the `refresh` argument.
-Otherwise it will be refresh base on the value of the `refresh` argument.
+Otherwise it will be refresh according to the value of the `refresh` argument.

 ### `òutput`